 Scientific context

-Located in the Reunion Island, the ERORUN observatory allows to document the water and matter fluxes in a context of tropical climate with an extreme rainfall controlled by tropical cyclones.
-The geological context is that of a young volcanic island with high relief (3000 m).
-The floods are flash floods with a very high flow and associated with a strong solid transport.
+Located in the Réunion Island, the ERORUN observatory surveys water and matter fluxes in a context of tropical climate setting with extreme rainfalls controlled by tropical cyclones.
+Réunion Island young volcanic island with high relief (3,000 m).
+Flash floods dominate periods of heavy rainfall with very high flow and significant solid transport.

 Summary